jxtngx/lightning-lab/README.md

 </details>

-### Roadmap
+### Simple Roadmap

 - Dash will be replaced with PyneCone
 - wandb will be replaced with Aim
 - CLI will be improved to use common conventions such as `init`, `build`, `run`.

-Why PyncCone and Aim?
+Why PyneCone and Aim?
 Simply put, I want to support up-and-coming projects.
-At a slightly lower level: I like that PyneCone compiles as a NextJS app, making it deployable to Vercel; and I appreciate the control and simplicity that Aim and Optuna provide over wandb's `agent` and `controller`.
+At a slightly lower level: I like that PyneCone compiles as a NextJS app, meaning I don't have to learn React, and it is deployable to Vercel; and I appreciate the control and simplicity that Aim and Optuna provide over wandb's `agent` and `controller`.

 ## Deploying to Lightning Cloud